Skive IK: Recent cup history

 In 2004, Skive qualified for the quarter-finals of the Danish Cup, despite finishing in the bottom of the third-tier 2nd Division.
 They would face FC Copenhagen, and were knocked out after losing 0–2 at home after two goals by Peter Møller in the second half.

 In the 2007–08 Danish Cup, Skive once again qualified for the quarter-finals of the tournament.
 This time, the club lost 0–4 at home to Esbjerg fB.
 The following season, Skive got revenge against Esbjerg fB in the cup tournament when the draw for the 3rd round resulted in a visit from Esbjerg.
 Skive won the match 2–1 after two goals by Thomas Dalgaard.
 The fourth round, however, was the final stop for Skive when they lost 5–2 away to Lyngby Boldklub.

 In the 2019–20 Danish Cup, Skive experiences a very adventurous tournament that started in the first round away against Lystrup IF, a match which Skive won with the record score 16–1.
 The match reached national media even before being played, due to Lystrup first-team players attending Smukfest, an annual music festival, which meant that Lystrup were forced to forfeit their Danish Cup matchup against Skive.
 After facing pressure from Divisionsforeningen, representing the Danish divisions, and criticism from Skive's director of football, Rasmus Brandhof, Lystrup head coach John Stoltze Madsen stated that he simply did not have enough players available to compete.
 Club chairman Susanne Pedersen later explained that Smukfest was not the reason for players cancelling the cup match, but that the main reason was the club's relegation from the Denmark Series to the Jutland Series, which had seen many players leave the club during the summer.
 The following day, Lystrup announced that a mixture of first-team and veteran's team footballers could form a competitive team, which meant that cancellation was avoided.
-The match was eventually played on 8 August, and ended in a 16–1 win for Skive, tieing Brøndby IF's 16–1 win over BK Pioneren in 1982 as the biggest win ever in the Danish Cup.
+The match was eventually played on 8 August, and ended in a 16–1 win for Skive, tying Brøndby IF's 16–1 win over BK Pioneren in 1982 as the biggest win ever in the Danish Cup.
 In the second round, Skive drew Middelfart Boldklub away and returned home with a 0–2 win.
 Skive drew Danish giants Brøndby IF for the third round; a cup rematch as they had lost 0–3 to Brøndby at home a few years earlier.
 With 3,720 people at the stadium, Skive lost 2–3 in extra time and were knocked out.
 The top scorer of the 2019–20 edition of the Danish Cup with 7 goals ended up being Skive player Jeppe Mogensen; all goals came in the same match – the 16–1 win over Lystrup.